Sniffy2019/Deep-State-weekender/README.md

 The image depicts the purchasing page with a home return button, if a non-recognised card number is placed as shown above.
-The user if interested can use the ticketing purchase page to buy said tickets, they can then return home and visit other pages to follow other festivals and events.
+The user if, interested can use the ticketing purchase page to buy said tickets, they can then return home and visit other pages to follow other festivals and events.
 I would quite like to try before I buy so its an accumulation of event selling as well as ticket purchasing.
 There is also a map to show the address of the event.
+There are interactive social pages showing different festivals and interaction on the media sites.

 <a name="Des"></a>
 ## Design